Olympus E-1 vs Pentax KP

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the E-1 and the KP have been discontinued, but can regularly be found used on ebay.
+The E-1 was replaced by the Olympus E-3, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-1 or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.